bevyengine/rfcs/rfcs/45-stageless.md

 ### Scheduling errors

 There are several reasons an app may error due to improper scheduling.
 Most are related to graph solvability.
+The graph is validated in two different ways.
+One that checks the users configuration between systems and sets.
+This is referred to as the user's hierarchy below.
+The other checks against the flattened system graph, where the nodes of the graph are only systems.
+So a system sets dependencies become flattened into dependencies on the systems in the set.

-1. Your dependencies contain a loop or cycle.
+1. A system's dependencies contain a loop or cycle.
 2. Your hierarchy contains a loop or cycle.
-3. Your hierarchy has a transitive edge (something is both in some set and not at the same time.)
+3. Your hierarchy has a transitive edge. i.e. there are multiple paths between two sets.
 4. You called `.in_set` with a system's label.
+Labels on systems are enforced to only contain that system.
-5. (User-configurable) You have a dependency between two things that aren't in the same set.
+5. (User-configurable) You have a dependency between two things (sets or systems) that aren't part the same set.
+This can lead to implicit ordering of systems between sets that might have been unwanted.
 6. (User-configurable) You referenced an "unknown" label (you forgot to add the system or set somewhere).
 7. (User-configurable) You have two things with conflicting data access and ambiguous order.
+Reference https://github.com/bevyengine/bevy/pull/4299 for more details.

 By default, if something is ordered relative to an "unknown" system or set, that dependency will be ignored and the user will get a warning.
 We warn instead of error so that users can order their systems relative to systems and sets from plugins (particularly the default plugins) whether they exist or not.

 ### Storage